Providing a smokefree environment

 - training managers and supervisors on what to do if someone smokes in the workplace.

 Employers can refuse to employ someone because they smoke as smoking is not covered by the Human Rights Act.

 Making a complaint

-If smoking occurs in a workplace and the employer has failed to take such steps, an employee may lodge a complaint.
+If smoking or vaping occurs in a workplace and the employer has failed to take such steps, an employee may lodge a complaint.

-To make a complaint under smokefree law, contact a Smoke-free Enforcement Officer.
+To make a complaint under smokefree law, contact an Enforcement Officer.
 Contact numbers can be found on the Ministry of Health website.

-More detailed information and guidance on the Smoke-free Environments Act 1990 and its amendments can also be found on the Ministry of Health’s website.
+More detailed information and guidance on the Smoke-free Environments and Regulated Products Act 1990 and its amendments can also be found on the Ministry of Health’s website.

 Want to create a totally smokefree workplace policy?
 Check out the Northland Intersectoral Forum's guide to creating a smokefree workplace.